Kallibek/designing-hr-database/readme.md

 ---

-#### Question 6: Retrieve Current and Past Employment History for Employee Toni Lembeck
+#### Query 6: Retrieve Current and Past Employment History for Employee Toni Lembeck

 This query returns both current and historical employment details for the employee Toni Lembeck.